SnowConvert: Function References for Teradata¶

 INPUT_STRING

-The string to be converted.
+The input string that needs to be converted.

 Returns¶

-Returns the hexadecimal representation of the string.
+Returns a string containing the hexadecimal representation of the input string.

 Example¶